couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Here we have a reference architecture for Retrieval Augmented Generation (RAG).
 What RAG does is to boost content quality by integrating relevant information in real time.

 We send a question to the embedding model, which returns a vector.
 This vector is then used in a query to the query service, which internally uses the index service to retrieve the top K nearest neighbors (kNN), typically semantically similar documents.
 These documents are relevant, but they only provide relative knowledge from the search results.
 Next, we send these top k-results (usually three) along with the original question to chat model of the selected large language model (LLM, i.e. OpenAI or Gemini).
 The LLM uses this information to generate a factual answer based on relevant knowledge from our data corpus.
 The key advantage here is that the LLM's ability to hallucinate irrelevant information is greatly reduced, because we’re biasing it with data directly derived from our own vector search results.

+💡 Key Benefit: The LLM the model isn’t just guessing; it’s **guided by real, trusted context** from your own data.
+RAG reduces hallucinations by anchoring LLM answers in your data, and not just its training set.

 ---